lostatc/retain-sync/README.md

 # retain-sync
-retain-sync is a program that helps you conserve disk space by automatically offloading the files you don't use as often to a remote server over ssh.
-It uses sshfs and symbolic links to allow local and remote files to be accessible from the same directory tree.
-Files are prioritized based on how frequently and recently they've been accessed as well as their size, and they're shuffled back and forth between the local and remote machines so that the highest-priority files are kept local for quick access and the lower-priority files are stored remotely to conserve disk space.
-The amount of data that's kept on the local machine is configurable by the user.
+retain-sync is a program that helps you conserve disk space by automatically offloading the files you don't use as often to any local or remote destination.
+This can be a slower, higher-capacity hard drive or a remote file server (using sshfs).
+Files are prioritized based on how frequently and recently they've been accessed as well as the file size.
+The highest-priority files are kept in the local directory for quick access, while lower priority files are moved to the remote directory to conserve disk space.
+The program uses symbolic links to allow files in the remote directory to be accessible from the local one.
+The user can specify how much data they want to remain in the local directory at any given point in time.

-Since this software is still in an immature state, it is suggested that you back up your data before testing it.
+Since this software is still in an immature state, it is recommended that you back up your data before testing it.

 ## Features